openfun/marsha/docs/permissions.md

 The playlist instructor is added by a playlist administrator.
 They can:

 - 🚧 Read all the playlist's access control.
-- 🚧 Read all the videos of the playlist.
+- Create and manage (read/write) all the videos of the playlist and perform related video actions.
 - 🚧 Read all the timed text track of the playlist's videos.
 - 🚧 Read all the classrooms of the playlist.
 - 🚧 Read all the classroom documents of the playlist.